 Clothes can be very costly.
 Start to explore clothing costs by filling out the table below.
-In the first column, make a list of what you believe to be a realist amount of clothes that you would like for this school year or for a warm with vacation.
-In the second column, research the approximate cost of this clothic
+In the first column, make a list of what you believe to be a realistic amount of clothes that you would like for this school year or for a warm winter vacation.
+In the second column, research the approximate cost of this clothing.